Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Abstract

 \section{Abstract}

 Galaxy mergers are known to trigger bursts of central star formation, which should therefore lead to stellar mass growth in their inner regions.
 However, observational measurements of this `burst mass fraction' are scant.
-Here, we assemble a large ($\sim$ 14,000) sample of post-coalescence galaxies that have recently completed their merger-induced star formation, and compare various measurements of central stellar mass with a matched control sample.
-Specifically, we quantify (at fixed redshift, star formation rate and total stellar mass) the stellar mass enhancement within a fixed angular aperture ($\Delta M_{\star,fibre}$) and in the galactic bulge ($\Delta M_{\star,bulge}$), finding burst mass fractions of 10 -- 20 \%.
+Here, we assemble a large sample of $\sim$ 14,000 post-coalescence galaxies that have recently completed their merger-induced star formation, and compare various measurements of central stellar mass with a matched control sample.
+Specifically, we quantify (at fixed redshift, star formation rate and total stellar mass) the stellar mass enhancement within a fixed angular aperture ($\Delta M_{\mathrm{\star,fibre}}$) and in the galactic bulge ($\Delta M_{\mathrm{\star,bulge}}$), finding burst mass fractions of 10 -- 20\%.
 61 galaxies in our sample are at $z\le0.05$ and have integral field unit data from the Mapping Galaxies at Apache Point (MaNGA) survey, allowing further kpc-scale assessment of excess stellar mass and radial gradients.
-Again, we find a $\sim$ 15 -- 20 \% excess of stellar mass in the central regions of the post-mergers compared with matched controls.
-However, contrary to previous works, which have inferred very compact, centralized merger-induced mass growth, we find a 15 \% stellar mass excess out to $\sim$ 7 kpc (1.4 $R_e$ for the stellar masses in our sample).
-Our work represents the first direct measurement of merger-induced stellar mass that is independent of stellar population modelling, or fitting light profiles, demonstrating significant and extended mass build-up in late stage post-mergers.
+When assessed within apertures defined in units of kpc we again find a $\sim$ 15 -- 20\% excess of stellar mass in the central regions of the post-mergers compared with matched controls.
+However, within apertures defined in units of effective radius this stellar mass enhancement increases to 40\%, suggesting that the relative structure/size of the galaxy is important for regulating the location of the merger induced star formation.
+Moreover, we find that these stellar mass enhancements are spatially extended, out to $\sim$7 kpc or around 1 R/R$_{\mathrm{e}}$, although the small sample size of the MaNGA overlap limits our radial sampling.
+Our work represents the first direct measurement of merger-induced stellar mass growth that is independent of stellar population modelling, or fitting light profiles, demonstrating significant and extended mass build-up in late stage post-mergers.